docker/docs/docker-cloud/cloud-swarm/index.md

 - **UNAVAILABLE**: Docker Cloud is not receiving any heartbeats from the swarm.
 - **REMOVED**: the swarm has been unregistered from Docker Cloud and will be removed from the list soon.

-> **Note**: [Removing a swarm](#unregister-a-swarm-from-Docker-cloud) only makes the swarm unavailable in Docker Cloud.
+> **Note**: [Removing a swarm](#unregister-a-swarm-from-Docker-cloud) only removes the swarm from the interface in Docker Cloud.
 It does not change the swarm itself or any processes running on the swarm.

 ## Connect to a swarm through Docker Cloud